malvag/distributed-ml-bench/README.md

 kubectl get isvc tf-mnist
 ```

 Next, we run the prediction.
 But first, we need to determine and set the INGRESS_HOST and INGRESS_PORT.
-Basically, an ingress gateway is like an API gateway that load-balances requests.
+An ingress gateway is like an API gateway that load-balances requests.
 To test it locally we have to do `Port Forward`.

 ```bash
 INGRESS_GATEWAY_SERVICE=$(kubectl get svc --namespace istio-system --selector="app=istio-ingressgateway" --output jsonpath='{.items[0].metadata.name}')